amorist/awesome/README.md

 - [ben-rogerson/twin.macro](https://github.com/ben-rogerson/twin.macro) - 🦹‍♂️ Twin blends the magic of Tailwind with the flexibility of css-in-js (emotion, styled-components, stitches and goober) at build time.
 - [react-designer/react-designer](https://github.com/react-designer/react-designer) - It's not art
 - [ThatGuySam/doesitarm](https://github.com/ThatGuySam/doesitarm) - 🦾 A list of reported app support for Apple Silicon and the new Apple M1 Macs
-- [presenta-software/presenta-lib](https://github.com/presenta-software/presenta-lib) - A javascript library to build expressive web presentations in seconds.
+- [presenta-software/presenta-lib](https://github.com/presenta-software/presenta-lib) - The javascript presentation library for the automation era.
 - [bytedance/xgplayer](https://github.com/bytedance/xgplayer) - A HTML5 video player with a parser that saves traffic
 - [bytedance/danmu.js](https://github.com/bytedance/danmu.js) - HTML5 danmu (danmaku) plugin for any DOM element
 - [Marak/faker.js](https://github.com/Marak/faker.js) - generate massive amounts of realistic fake data in Node.js and the browser